polarfire-soc/apps/baremetal_applications/DRI/README.md

 The Transceiver (XCVR) registers can also be changed dynamically to change the XCVR data rate.
 This section describes the required registers and the general procedure for dynamically changing the Transceiver data rate in a PolarFire SoC design.

 ## Required Design Changes

--In the PF_DRI Configurator, the Transceiver Q0_Lane2 interface must be selected.
+- In the PF_DRI Configurator, the Transceiver Q0_Lane2 interface must be selected.
 The Q0_LANE2_DRI output port is exposed.
 Selected Quad0 Lane 2 as an example here.
--In the XCVR IP Configurator, select the Enable DRI option.
+- In the XCVR IP Configurator, select the Enable DRI option.
 The LANE0_DRI_SlAVE input port is exposed.
--Connect the MSS FIC3 master to the APBS port of the DRI IP.
+- Connect the MSS FIC3 master to the APBS port of the DRI IP.
--Connect the DRI:Q0_LANE2_DRI output port to the Transceiver:LANE0_DRI_SlAVE input port.
+- Connect the DRI:Q0_LANE2_DRI output port to the Transceiver:LANE0_DRI_SlAVE input port.
--Map the XCVR TX_CLK and RX_CLK ports to 32 and 36 pins on J26 connector for observing the rate change.
+- Map the XCVR TX_CLK and RX_CLK ports to 32 and 36 pins on J26 connector for observing the rate change.

 ## Description

 The XCVR reference clock is sourced from an on-board 100 MHz oscillator.
 There is no provision for an external loopback on the Icicle Kit.
 Use SmartDebug to initiate internal loopback.
 The DRI IP, in the fabric, is interfaced with the Transceiver IP via APB for dynamic reconfiguration.
 The APB bus is used to dynamically modify the Transceiver register values.
 The following Quad0_Lane2 XCVR registers are accessed via FIC3 from MSS with an offset of 0x40000000.

-Table2 : XCVR Registers of Q0 LANE2
+Table 2: XCVR Registers of Q0 LANE2

 | S.NO | Register Name | Description | Register Map | Required Values for DRI |
 |------|---------------|-------------|--------------|-------------------------|
 | 1 | SER_RSTPD| PMA Lane2 Serializer Reset and PD (Base address) | 0x4104 4078 | 0x3 - Assert Reset, 0x1 - DeAssert Reset |